Apples in mythology: Legends, folklore, and traditions

 In North America a Native American is called an "apple" (a slur that stands for someone who is "red on the outside, white on the inside.") primarily by other Native Americans to indicate someone who has lost touch with their cultural identity.
 First used in the 1980s.
 During the Jewish New Year, Rosh Hashanah, it is customary to eat apples dipped in honey to evoke a "sweet new year".
 In the United States, teachers used to commonly receive gifts of apples, as the community was expected to both provide housing and food for them, because teachers were often unmarried women.
 The symbol of an apple is still strongly associated with teachers to this day, with apples being a popular theme for gifts and awards given to exemplary teachers.
 In North Caucasian mythology, the Narts possessed a tree which grew apples that would guarantee a child to the person who consumed them, based on which side of the apple was eaten.

-Ethnobotanical and ethnomycological scholars such as R. Gordon Wasson, Carl Ruck and Clark Heinrich write that the mythological apple is a symbolic substitution for the entheogenic fly agaric mushroom.
-Its association with knowledge is an allusion to the revelatory states described by some shamans and users of psychedelic mushrooms.
+Ethnobotanical and ethnomycological scholars such as R. Gordon Wasson, Carl Ruck and Clark Heinrich have theorized that the mythological apple is a symbolic substitution for the entheogenic fly agaric mushroom.
+Its association with knowledge is an allusion to the revelatory states described by some shamans and users of psychedelic mushrooms, though this is not a widely accepted idea.